Cynsar-Capital/cynsar-capital-web/content/pages/about.md

     colors: colors-d
     title: Join our friendship?
     text: >
-      We will notify you every time a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not
+      We will notify you every time when we are in your neighborhood so that we can meet in person and let us know

     form:
       type: FormBlock
       elementId: sign-up-form